 - Pastel color story

 Liquid detergents are some of the most ubiquitous cleaning products, giving brands a difficult time standing out.

 So, what did Seepje do to wow the crowd?
 They partnered with Flex design agency and created a packaging presentation that’s truly out of the box.

 Setting the product apart is its bottle shaped like a block of soap.
 The brand name sits on the lower ridge in the middle.
 On the side is an engraved icon that determines the product variant, adding another texture to the design!

-The designers wrapped the light blue bottle in pink and white cardboard bearing the logo, brand name and essential product labels for that extra branding touch.
-The pastel color combination is not only refreshing and visually appropriate, it effectively reintroduces Seepje to the contemporary marketplace too!
+The designers wrapped the light blue bottle in pink and white cardboard bearing the logo, brand name, and essential product labels for that extra branding touch.
+The pastel color combination is not only refreshing and visually appropriate, but it effectively reintroduces Seepje to the contemporary marketplace too!

 9. RC by Okegraphic